 Even though a machine tool spindle is a high-precision machine component, more often than not it is handled carelessly, forced to perform well beyond design limitations, or otherwise abused to the breaking point.

-The strategy behind REM is introducing new approaches to metalworking fluids that are dramatically reducing resource use.
+The strategy behind Resource-Efficient Manufacturing is to introduce new approaches to metalworking fluids that dramatically reduce resource use.

 CECOR Sump Shark sump cleaners separate metalworking fluids from the solids being vacuumed so the fluids can be recycled.